-Type of Report Who is it for Colour Form Tutor Report Pupils who have shown examples of negative behaviour Green over a short period of time.
-These pupils will report to their Form Tutor every lunchtime.
-Pupils who have reached Level 2 on the Escalation Ladder Min 1 week DoL Report Pupils who have been on Form Tutor Report and have Yellow failed to make improvements.
-These pupils will report to their DoL every lunchtime.
-Pupils who have reached Level 3 on the Escalation Ladder Min 1 week SLT Report Pupils who are showing continuous concern and high levels of disruption in lessons.
-These pupils will report to a Blue selected member of SLT every lunchtime.
-Pupils who have reached Level 5 on the Escalation Ladder Min 1 week Reintegration Report Pupils who have been reintegrated following a fixed term Pink suspension.
-These pupils will report to a selected member of staff, identified in the integration meeting.
-This will typically be their DoL or a member of SLT 1 week
+Type of Report Who is it for Colour Form Tutor Report Pupils who receive 10 behaviour points in a week period Green will be put on Form Tutor Report.
+They will report to their Form Tutor every afternoon Form Time Min 1 week DoL Report Pupils who receive 15 behaviour points in a week period Yellow will be put on Director of Learning Report.
+They will report to their Director of Learning every afternoon Form Time Min 1 week SLT Report Pupils who receive 30 behaviour points in a 4-week period Blue will be put on SLT Report.
+They will report to a specified member of SLT every lunchtime Min 1 week Reintegration Report Pupils who have been reintegrated following a suspension.
+Pink These pupils will report to a selected member of staff, identified in the integration meeting.
+This will typically be 1 week their DoL or a member of SLT